gravitee-io/gravitee-platform-docs/docs/apim/guides/administration/authentication-and-sso.md

 ### Create a Keycloak client

-Before you can connect to the Gravitee.io portal using Keycloak, you need to create a new client.
+Before you can connect to the Gravitee portal using Keycloak, you need to create a new client.
 To do so, follow these steps:

 1. Log-in to Keycloak and create a new client.\